ParcoursVis: Visualization of Electronic Health Record Sequences at Scale

 \subsubsection{Results}

-It takes from 3.75s with one thread (2.67M patients per second) to 0.75s with six threads (13M patients per second) to process our biggest synthetic dataset of 10M patients in a non-progressive environment (\autoref{fig_resultsScalability_chunk}). \am{This result, which is below the 10\space{s} threshold introduced in \autoref{sec_PVA}, should still be interpreted with caution.
+It takes from 3.75\space{s} with one thread (2.67\space{M} patients per second) to 0.75\space{s} with six threads (13\space{M} patients per second) to process our biggest synthetic dataset of 10\space{M} patients in a non-progressive environment (\autoref{fig_resultsScalability_chunk}). \am{This result, which is below the 10\space{s} threshold introduced in \autoref{sec_PVA}, should still be interpreted with caution.
 If the back-end machine is heavily loaded or if the network experiences slowdowns, the response time may become unstable and quickly exceed the 10\space{s} threshold.
-Additionally, datasets that cover a large country or involve a more complex pathology, encompassing larger patient cohorts, may also lead to exceeding this limit.} The progressive environment yields similar results but with an overhead that depends on the \textit{chunkSize} parameter. \autoref{fig:resultsScalability_chunk} shows that the computation time decreases when the chunk size increases. \autoref{fig:resultsThreadsTimeNbEvents} also shows that the overhead increases with the number of threads.
+Additionally, datasets that cover a large country or involve a more complex pathology, encompassing larger patient cohorts, may also lead to exceeding this limit.} The progressive environment yields similar results but with a time overhead that depends on the \textit{chunkSize} parameter. \autoref{fig_resultsScalability_chunk} shows that the computation time decreases when the chunk size increases. \autoref{fig_resultsThreadsTimeNbEvents} also shows that the overhead increases with the number of threads.
 For the mono-thread configuration, the overhead is negligible.
-We explain this overhead by the number of tree merges the algorithm does (see \autoref{lst:aggregation} line 18), which depends on the average and the number of threads as follows: $\textit{merges} = (\textit{nbThreads}-1)\times\textit{nbPatients}/\textit{chunkSize}$.
+We explain this overhead by the number of tree merges the algorithm does (see \autoref{lst_aggregation} line 30), which depends on the average and the number of threads as follows: $\textit{merges} = (\textit{nbThreads}-1)\times\textit{nbPatients}/\textit{chunkSize}$.
 For \textit{chunkSize}=100\space k, \textit{nbPatients}=10\space M, and \textit{nbThreads}=6, we merge the trees with $\approx 1,100$ nodes 500 times.
 For the best-case scenario of \textit{chunkSize}=250\space k and \textit{nbThreads}=6, each progressive iteration takes about 19.8\space ms (median) to complete (12.6\space M patients per second).